rxweb/rxweb/docs/reactive-form-validators/validation-validators/minNumber.md

 ---
 # When to use
-Let’s assume that you are creating a ResultInfo form, which contains fields like Maths, Science, Statistics and you want the user to enter number which should not be less than a minimum number.
+Suppose you want to create a ResultInfo form, which contains fields like Maths, Science, Statistics and you want the user to enter number which should not be less than a minimum number.
 Here depending upon the requirement these scenarios may arise.
 1. Allow number greater than 35 in Maths field.
 2. Apply minNumber validation based on matched condition in the form, like if the input of Maths is 50, then only the minNumber validation will be applied to Statistics field.
 3. Adding Custom Message on Science Field.